- Bizarro Episode:

-- Bizarro Episode: one issue of the comic, "La Mummia" (The Mummy), had nothing to do with Rat-Man.
-It was a parody of the Mummy series of films starring ancestors of Aldo and Giuda, characters from Ortolani's comic series "Venerd́ 12".
+- One issue of the comic, "La Mummia" (The Mummy), had nothing to do with Rat-Man.
+It was a parody of the Mummy series of films starring ancestors of Aldo and Giuda, characters from Ortolani's comic series "Venerdì 12".

 - The last episode of the animated series, Saving and Imagination.
 Basically, the budget for the series is reduced to 199 dollars, so Rat-Man haves to cut short on stuff (Wraparound Background during driving scenes, recycling backgrounds from old episodes, reducing the bad guy's powers, Stock Footage abuse, crude backgrounds, than removing colors and backgrounds and replacing the soundtrack with cheap midis...).
 The episode ends with a Synchrovox animated Rat-Man whistling the theme song over the credits.

 - Hilarious in Hindsight: Guess who is sometimes called The Great Ratzinga in Italy.

 - "Holy Shit!"
 Quotient: Aptly, very high towards the end of "The Last Secret": The Buffoon is in fact Noctule?!
 Wolf is Spectre's father?!
 SPECTRE IS KIMMY?!

 - Then topped during the "I Vendicatopi" story arc (initially a Shallow Parody of The Avengers), when Rat-Man discovers that his hero Mr. Mouse created not just the superheroes but also the supervillains, and all in the name of profit.

 - What do you mean Rat-Man is Walker's biological son?
 What do you mean he'll be the next incarnation of the Shadow?!